Virtual inheritance: The solution

 The Animal portion of Bat::WingedAnimal is now the same Animal instance as the one used by Bat::Mammal, which is to say that a Bat has only one, shared, Animal instance in its representation and so a call to Bat::Eat is unambiguous.
 Additionally, a direct cast from Bat to Animal is also unambiguous, now that there exists only one Animal instance which Bat could be converted to.

 The ability to share a single instance of the Animal parent between Mammal and WingedAnimal is enabled by recording the memory offset between the Mammal or WingedAnimal members and those of the base Animal within the derived class.
 However this offset can in the general case only be known at runtime, thus Bat must become (vpointer, Mammal, vpointer, WingedAnimal, Bat, Animal).
 There are two vtable pointers, one per inheritance hierarchy that virtually inherits Animal.
 In this example, one for Mammal and one for WingedAnimal.
 The object size has therefore increased by two pointers, but now there is only one Animal and no ambiguity.
 All objects of type Bat will use the same vpointers, but each Bat object will contain its own unique Animal object.
-If another class inherits from Mammal, such as Squirrel, then the vpointer in the Mammal part of Squirrel will generally be different to the vpointer in the Mammal part of Bat though they may happen to be the same if the Squirrel class be the same size as Bat.
+If another class inherits from Mammal, such as Squirrel, then the vpointer in the Mammal part of Squirrel will generally be different to the vpointer in the Mammal part of Bat though they may happen to be the same if the Squirrel class is the same size as Bat.